saurabh-prakash/gj-find-transition-issues/README.md

 <b> Environment Variables </b>
 - JIRA_BASE_URL - URL of Jira instance.
 Example: https://<yourdomain>.atlassian.net
 - JIRA_API_TOKEN - Access Token for Authorization.
 Example: HXe8DGg1iJd2AopzyxkFB7F2
-- JIRA_USER_EMAIL - email of the user for which Access Token was created for.
-Example: human@example.com
 <b> Arguments </b>
 - issuetypes - Type of issues on your workflow.
 They will map with `transitions` arguments.
 Example: Story,Bug
 - transitions - Transitions status which you want to move.
 They will depends on `issuetypes` argument.
 Example: In Progress,To Do